zx80/flask-simple-auth/README.md

 Setting `FSA_AUTH` to `token` results in *only* token authentication to be used.

-Token authentication is usually much faster than password verification because password checks are designed to be slow so as to hinder password cracking.
+Token authentication is usually much faster than password verification because password checks are designed to be slow so as to hinder password cracking, whereas token authentication relies on simple hashing for its security.
 Another benefit of token is that it avoids sending passwords over and over.
 The rational option is to use a password scheme to retrieve a token and then to use it till it expires.

+Token expiration can be understood as a kind of automatic logout, which suggests to choose the delay with some care depending on the use case.

+When the token is carried as a *cookie*, it is automatically updated when 25% of the delay remains, if possible.

 Internally *jwt* token checks are cached so that even with slow public-key schemes the performance impact should be low.